How to Get Rid of Stretch Marks in Men

 In this article, we’ll lay out the Groom+Style guide to stretch marks, including what they are, why men get stretch marks, and how to treat them.

 Most people have seen stretch marks, or know someone who’s complained about having them, and while they are harmless they can cause a lot of anguish, damaging confidence.
+The effects are even worse if you have a tattoo in the area or its easily visible.
 We tend to think of stretch marks as something which only affect women, too, but that’s not true.
 Stretch marks may be more common in women, due most likely to them putting on weight around the thighs and hips more easily than men, but men can, and do, get stretch marks — it all comes down to skin elasticity.

 What Are Stretch Marks?